A World without Product Data Exchange (PDX)

 For people who are overwhelmed and hesitant to add another system to their life, PDX is a lifesaver.

-And for doc controllers putting together a build package, PDX reduces the chance for data error that happens when someone manually compiles information.
-After all, any time you automate a process, reducing the number of times you touch the data, you reduce chance for error.
+And for document control teams that create build packages, PDX reduces the chance for data error that happens when someone manually compiles information.
+After all, any time you automate a process, reducing the number of times you touch the data, you reduce the chance for error.

-Arena PDXViewer takes product data exchange to the next level
+Arena Exchange takes sharing PDX build packages to the next level

 If you think a world without PDX sounds like a total nightmare, you’re not alone.
-This is why we’ve made a big effort to support and encourage the PDX file standard with the launch of Arena PDXViewer, which displays PDX build packages in an easy-to-read format.
+This is why we’ve made a big effort to support and encourage the PDX file standard with the launch of Arena's PDX Viewer, Arena Exchange, which displays PDX build packages in an easy-to-read format.

-Although simple to use, PDXViewer is robust.
-Besides viewing PDX files, you can break up build packages into smaller subsets of data to share with subcontractors, vendors or manufacturing partners.
+Although simple to use, Exchange is robust.
+Besides viewing PDX files, you can break up build packages into smaller subsets of data to share with subcontractors, vendors, or manufacturing partners.
 You can even export change orders with redlined PDX files.
-PDXViewer displays exactly what has been changed with its special Redlines view.
+Exchange displays exactly what has been changed with its special Redlines view.

-PDXViewer is part of our new focus on personal cloud PLM, which is all about expanding PLM to a larger audience, and giving engineers, manufacturers, designers and serial inventors the tools they need earlier in the process.
+Exchange is part of our new focus on personal cloud PLM, which is all about expanding PLM to a larger audience and giving engineers, manufacturers, designers, suppliers, and contract manufacturers the tools they need earlier in the process.